golang-leipzig/golang-leipzig.github.io/content/posts/meetup-25-invitation.md

 We'll take a closer look at the [upcoming 1.18](https://tip.golang.org/doc/go1.18), especially [generics](https://tip.golang.org/doc/go1.18#generics).

-Thanks to the generous support by [JetBrains](https://www.jetbrains.com/) and [Manning Publications](https://www.manning.com/), we can share a JetBrains personal subscription and an ebook - [100 Go Mistakes and How to Avoid Them](https://www.manning.com/books/100-go-mistakes-and-how-to-avoid-them) - with our participants.
+Thanks to the generous support from [JetBrains](https://www.jetbrains.com/) and [Manning Publications](https://www.manning.com/), we can share a JetBrains personal subscription and an ebook - [100 Go Mistakes and How to Avoid Them](https://www.manning.com/books/100-go-mistakes-and-how-to-avoid-them) - with our participants.